replicatedhq/kURL/design/helm.md

 ## Alternatives Considered

+1. Use the helmfile plugin (https://github.com/roboll/helmfile) and just provide configuration to it as a single "addon".
 1. Create a custom binary to manage Helm releases in kurl.
     1. Any custom binary seems like it would be a thin wrapper on the helm API.
 Using the helm binary directly seems like the path of least resistance for initial development.
     1. Discussion have begun to replace Kurl scripts with a CLI.
 Any work here would likely need to be refactored soon after.